Delaware Humanities offers two kinds of grants:

 Opportunity Grants offer up to $3,000 for smaller projects or planning periods for larger projects.
 Applications can be submitted year-round, and while matching funds are required, matching can be waived in some circumstances.

 Vision Grants are available from $3,001 – $15,000 for major humanities projects.
 Matching funds are required.
-The next deadline for Vision Grant drafts is April 2, 2018.
+The next deadline for Vision Grant drafts for the Fall 2019 cycle is October 2, 2018.
 Drafts are required.

 Organizations Delaware Humanities grants can support: